-- Data Controller a natural or legal person, public authority, agency or any other body which alone or jointly with others determines the purposes and, means of the processing of personal data.
-The school is a data controller for the purposes of GDPR. - Data Processor a natural or legal person, public authority, agency or any other body that processes personal data on behalf of the data controller.
+Data Controller - a natural or legal person, public authority, agency or any other body which alone or jointly with others determines the purposes and means of the processing of personal data.
+The school is a data controller for the purposes of GDPR.

+- Data Processor a natural or legal person, public authority, agency or any other body that processes personal data on behalf of the data controller.
 This applies to third party organisations who process data on behalf of the school. - Data Subject an identified or identifiable living individual whose personal data is held or is processed.
-In relation to school this includes, staff, parents, carers, pupils, volunteers, governors, visitors etc. - Personally Identifiable Information any information relating to an identified or identifiable, living individual. - Special Categories of Personal Data personal data which is more sensitive and so needs more protection, including information about an individuals, racial or ethnic origin; political opinions; religious or philosophical beliefs; trade union membership; genetics; biometrics (such as fingerprints, retina and iris patterns), where used for identification purposes, Health physical or mental, sex life or sexual orientation. - Data Protection Officer a person who is tasked with helping to protect personally identifiable information, and helping an organisation to meet the GDPR compliance requirements, does not hold ultimate accountability for compliance. - Subject Access Request a right that a person has to obtain a copy of information held about them by the organisation. - Data Breach a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of or access to personal data. - ICO Information Commissioners Office (Supervising Authority in the UK)
+In relation to school this includes, staff, parents, carers, pupils, volunteers, governors, visitors etc. - Personally Identifiable Information any information relating to an identified or identifiable, living individual. - Special Categories of Personal Data personal data which is more sensitive and so needs more protection, including information about an individual's racial or ethnic origin; political opinions; religious or philosophical beliefs; trade union membership; genetics; biometrics (such as fingerprints, retina and iris patterns), where used for identification purposes, Health - physical or mental, sex life or sexual orientation. - Data Protection Officer a person who is tasked with helping to protect personally identifiable information and helping an organisation to meet the GDPR compliance requirements, does not hold ultimate accountability for compliance. - Subject Access Request a right that a person has to obtain a copy of information held about them by the organisation. - Data Breach a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of or access to personal data. - ICO Information Commissioners Office (Supervising Authority in the UK)

-4. Principles
+4. Principles and How The Westminster School Complies

 In accordance with the obligations placed upon the school as a Data Controller, personal data will be processed in accordance with the Principles of GDPR.
-The following section outlines how all staff employed by our school, and to external organisations or individual's working on our behalf comply with the principles on a day to day basis.
+The following section outlines how The Westminster School processes personal data in line with the GDPR guiding principles as follows:

-4.1 Legality, Transparency and Fairness.

-Personal data will only be processed by the school, where it is able to demonstrate that it has a 'Lawful basis' for the processing activity.
+4.1 Legality, Transparency and Fairness: Personal data will only be processed by the school, where it is able to demonstrate that it has a 'Lawful Basis' for the processing activity.
+Personal data will be processed fairly, and the school are open and honest about the uses of personal data.